Exploiting symmetry in network analysis: Results

 \subsection{Symmetry compression}

-A natural question, with practical consequences for network analysis, is whether we can easily eliminate the symmetry-induced redundancies.
+A natural question, with practical consequences for network analysis, is whether we can easily `eliminate' the symmetry-induced redundancies.
+This means storing only one value of a network function for each orbit of structurally indistinguishable nodes or edges, all sharing the same such value.
 Although this has been explored in particular cases, such as shortest path distances\cite{xiao2009efficiently}, here we present a general treatment.
 A simple method is to use the quotient matrix

 which is easier to store than $\Lambda^{-1}S^TAS$.
 This matrix achieves a compression ratio between $c_\text{full}$ and $c_\text{sparse}$ (by using a sparse representation of $B$), as explained before.
 From this matrix, we can recover all but the internal connectivity inside a symmetric motif, which is replaced by the average connectivity.
 Namely, let us define